 If your marijuana dried out too much during the weed drying process or you’re looking to add moisture to a bag that may have dried out on you, the best answer is to use Boveda 58 or 62 Humidipacks.
-Boveda packs will help hydrate bud that becomes crispy or crumbly, returning it to a proper range nearing 58% or 62% humidity which is ideal for curing and longer term storage.
+Boveda packs will help hydrate buds that become crispy or crumbly, returning them to a proper range nearing 58% or 62% humidity which is ideal for curing and longer term storage.

 There is some debate among growers about which percentage is better to use.
 I used to use Boveda 62% Humidipacks but found the weed was too damp to stay lit without additional drying, so now I’m going with 58%.

 They come in several sizes, and the 8 gram packs are perfect for half gallon mason jars.
-10 pack of small pouches.
+They come in a 10 pack of small pouches.
 If you have a larger crop in a single container you can opt for the larger sizes.

 When I was younger people used to rehydrate dried marijuana to proper levels by adding orange peels to your jar.
 The orange peels add a citrus smell and flavor to your buds in addition to making them more moist.
-But you’d need to carefully to monitor your jar as orange peels left for a few days will grow mold.
+But you’d need to carefully monitor your jar as orange peels left for a few days will grow mold.
 Yuck.

 What’s the best place to dry your weed?